propertyguru/propertyguru.github.io/PropertyGuru_VPN.md

 Delete the zip file and the email after confirming the VPN connection works.
 The `.ovpn` files contain a secret which should not leave the device where it's being used.
 Also don't backup the `.ovpn` files.
 In case the file is lost because of reinstall, hardware failure or replacement, ask for a new VPN certificate.
 Do not copy the certificate to another device, ask for a separate certificate for each device.
 In case the device is stolen or lost, or the VPN is not being used any more, inform systems@propertyguru.com.sg to revoke the certificate.

+The VPN email will also contain a mysql zip file, this is to set up a connection to our mysql servers based on https://github.com/propertyguru/guruconf/blob/master/documentation/MySQL/mysql-workbench.md.
+If you did not request mysql access, ignore it.
+This is a work in progress and the mysql zip is sent for every VPN request, even if you didn't request mysql access.

 ## Windows
 1. Install OpenVPN from <https://openvpn.net/community-downloads/>.
 Choose `Windows installer (NSIS)`.